chaithrareddy7/saaslabs/README.md

 **Inline structural CSS for the hero / CTA layouts.**
 Because the Figma spec is precise about widths (634px text col, 520px image, 100px gap), those magic numbers live in JSX.
 They're documented by surrounding comments and section headers; pulling them into named utilities would help if more pages reused the pattern.

-**No mobile nav drawer.**
-Nav links are hidden below `lg`.
-A hamburger menu was out of the spec scope; primary CTA stays visible so the conversion path still works on mobile.

 **Single landing page only.**
 `getLandingPage()` is hard-wired to the configured slug.
 Generalising to dynamic routes (`app/[slug]/page.tsx`) would be a one-file change but wasn't required.